Secure Short-Packet Communications via UAV-Enabled Mobile Relaying: Joint Resource Optimization and 3D Trajectory Design: Introduction

 \subsection{Prior Studies and Motivation}

-To safeguard different wireless networks, PLS techniques have been extensively studied in the literature for various applications such as cooperative non-orthogonal multiple access (NOMA) networks \cite{Yuan2019}, opportunistic relaying in IoT networks \cite{Ding2019}, full-duplex relaying \cite{Chen2015b}, energy harvesting-based device-to-device communications \cite{Xu2021b}, and UAV-aided secure wireless communication \cite{Mamaghani}.
-However, previous research has often considered the design and optimization of infinite blocklength transmissions, which as mentioned earlier are not suitable for SPC-IoT scenarios due to their severely reduced channel coding gain and the impossibility of guaranteeing error-free transmissions.
+To safeguard different wireless networks, PLS techniques have been extensively studied in the literature for various applications such as cooperative non-orthogonal multiple access (NOMA) networks \cite{Yuan2019}, opportunistic relaying in IoT networks \cite{Ding2019}, full-duplex relaying \cite{Chen2015b}, energy harvesting-based device-to-device communications \cite{Xu2021b}, and UAV-aided secure wireless communication \cite{Mamaghani, guo2022ris, wang2022robust}.
+In particular, \cite{guo2022ris} investigated resource allocation for secure downlink UAV transmissions towards a terrestrial user empowered by a reconfigurable intelligent surface (RIS) where a friendly UAV-jammer is employed for communication secrecy.
+The work in \cite{wang2022robust} explored improving PLS for a UAV-aided cognitive relay system with the help of cooperative jamming and robust resource management.
+However, previous studies such as \cite{guo2022ris} and \cite{wang2022robust} have typically considered the design and optimization of infinite blocklength transmissions, which as mentioned earlier are not suitable for SPC-IoT scenarios due to their severely reduced channel coding gain and the impossibility of guaranteeing error-free transmissions.
 Recently, there has been significant research interest in exploring to what extent finite blocklength transmissions incur a loss in capacity \cite{Polyanskiy2010}.
 Yang \textit{et al.} in their seminal work \cite{Yang2019} addressed the achievable secrecy rate (SR) for a general wiretap channel given fixed reliability and secrecy constraints in the finite blocklength regime, and analytically derived tight achievability and converse bounds on the maximum secret communication rate.
 Following these foundational results, the authors in \cite{Zheng2020} studied the design of PLS in SPC over fading channels by investigating secrecy throughput for both single and multiple antenna transmitters.
 In \cite{Feng2022}, the authors investigated a setting similar to \cite{Zheng2020} from another perspective, where they defined a new outage probability metric relevant to the characteristics of SPC.
 In \cite{Wang2019e}, the authors studied secure SPC in a mission-critical IoT system in the presence of an external multi-antenna eavesdropper.
-Further, \cite{Li2022} explored secure transmission rate for downlink SPC with a queuing delay requirement under different assumptions on the channel state information (CSI), where the authors derived closed-form optimal power control policies for some special scenarios.
+Further, \cite{Li2022} explored secure transmission rates for downlink SPC with a queuing delay requirement under different assumptions on the channel state information (CSI), where the authors derived closed-form optimal power control policies for some special scenarios.
 We stress that the previous studies have considered system design with only static communication nodes and adopted a fixed number of information bits per short-packet transmission.
 Thus, the frameworks developed in \cite{Zheng2020, Feng2022, Wang2019e, Li2022} may not be applicable for highly dynamic UAV-IoT scenarios or when a variable amount of data is generated from IoT devices for transmission.
 In light of this, some recent research efforts have considered UAV-IoT network designs with downlink SPC, e.g., \cite{Wang2020b, Liu2023}.
 Nevertheless, blocklength optimization is completely ignored in the aforementioned works due to the assumption of simple one-hop transmissions.
 As a result, further research is necessary to fully understand the performance of SPC in UAV-IoT networks.